MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-scep-certificate-delivery.md

 ---
-title: Troubleshoot delivery of SCEP certificates for Intune | Microsoft Docs
+title: Troubleshoot delivery of SCEP certificates for Intune
 description: Troubleshoot the delivery of a certificate to a device from the CA when using SCEP certificate profiles with Intune to deploy certificates. ms.date: 01/30/2020 ms.reviewer: lacranda